 Cybercriminals threaten companies with large DDoS attacks unless a ransom is paid.

-Security company Radware is warning everybody that extorsion groups that threaten companies with large DDoS attacks return in force.
+Security company Radware is warning everybody that extortion groups that threaten companies with large DDoS attacks return in force.
 A new wave of DDoS extorsion emails was received at the beginning of 2021.

 Companies were asked to pay between 5 and 10 bitcoins ($150,000 to $300,000).
 These types of attacks last about nine hours and the traffic ranged around 200 Gbps.

-Security experts believe that the rise of Bitcoin’s price determined some groups to return to their past DDoS extorsion schemes.
+Security experts believe that the rise of Bitcoin’s price determined some groups to return to their past DDoS extortion schemes.